gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 WooCommerce Coupon Referral Program Plugin enables your customers to earn coupon rewards for various activities they perform on your website like sharing the referral link on social networking sites and through emails.
 The admin can customize the referral button using the predefined options or by applying custom CSS.

+WooCommerce Coupon Referral Plugin enables customers to copy the referral code (or link) & share the referral link on social networking sites and through emails.
+Admin can also set the minimum limit after which any coupon will be valid and much more.

-== WHY SHOULD YOU USE THIS PLUGIN? ==
-Referral marketing is one of the best marketing methods for online stores as marketers can use their existing customers’ recommendations and word of mouth for product promotion.
+== WHY SHOULD YOU HAVE A REFERRAL PROGRAM PLUGIN? == Referral marketing is one of the best marketing methods for online stores as marketers can use their existing customers’ recommendations and word of mouth for product promotion.
 Referral systems work so well because people trust the product recommendations and suggestions of their friends or family over any form of advertising.
 Also, it helps online stores to earn loyal customers, improve customer engagement and increase sales.

-So, if you are looking for a Referral system for your WooCommerce and aiming to utilize your customer base to increase engagement and boost conversation rate, then we have the Coupon Referral Program for WooCommerce.
-The coupon referral program set up by our plugin rewards the referrer and referred customers with discount coupons when they complete the required actions.
-I.e. Discount coupons are offered on sharing the referral links, signup, and sales through referrals.
+So, if you are looking to develop a Referral system for your WooCommerce and aim to utilize your customer base to increase engagement and boost conversation rate, then we have the Coupon Referral Program for WooCommerce.
+The coupon referral program set up by our plugin rewards the referrer and referred customers with discount coupons.
+When they complete the required actions, i.e., sharing the referral links, signup, and sales through referrals Online Discount Coupons are offered on.

 == BENEFITS ==
 * **Builds Strong Customer Base:** The referral coupons offer lucrative deals to attract more and more customers.
 * **Improves Interaction & Engagement Rate:**Using coupons and referral marketing together elevates engagement and interaction rate between your business and customers.
-* **Strong Customer Loyalty:** This plugin helps you create loyal customers as the referral coupon offers to keep your customers close and connected.
+* **Strong Customer Loyalty:** This coupon WordPress plugin helps you create  loyal customers as the referral coupon offers to keep your customers close and connected.
 * **Enhances Brand Awareness:** The referral marketing approach with coupons helps you to increase your brand awareness among the potential audience.
 * **Improves Customer Lifetime Value:** The coupon deals keep your customers satisfied and promote their shopping interests.
 Thus, it helps in improving your customer lifetime value score.
 * **Leverages Referral Marketing:** It provides the option to share the referral link on Facebook, Twitter, and email.
 This plugin promotes referral marketing tactics by collaborating with coupons marketing.